Día de la Cruz in Granada 2025: Traditions and May Crosses Celebrations

 vista de alhambra Alhambra + Albaicín + Sacromonte: a perfect combination of a guided tour of the Alhambra in the morning and a guided tour of the Albaicin and Sacromonte in the afternoon.

-In English, the festival is typically referred to as "Day of the Cross", "Crosses of May" or "May Crosses Festivities".
+In English, this festival is typically referred to as "Day of the Cross", "Crosses of May" or "May Crosses Festivities".

 flamenco dancing on feast day de la cruz in granada Every year thousands of visitors come from all over Spain to experience this festival in Granada.